‘This is a nightmare’: New Yorkers get absentee ballots with the wrong return envelope

 “Lo and behold- I got someone else’s ballot,” he tweeted.
 “Come on, this is a nightmare.”

-Carlina Rivera, a city council member, noted that she penned an op-ed in July demanding a review of the city’s elections vendors after issues delivering absentee ballots to voters.
+Carlina Rivera, a city council member, noted that she penned an op-ed in July demanding a review of the city’s elections vendors after issues delivering absentee primary ballots to voters.
 Instead, she tweeted, the Board of Elections “ignored my warnings w/ disastrous results.
 There must be a reckoning, starting at the top.”

 The mislabeled envelopes weren’t the only printing error spotted on Monday.
 NYC Votes, a voter education organization, noted that some residents had gotten ballots labeled, “Official Absentee Military Ballot,” even though they’re not in the military.
-The organization blamed the issue on the printer missing a slash between the words “absentee” and “military,” and said those ballots are still valid.
+The organization blamed the issue on a missing slash between the words “absentee” and “military,” and it said those ballots are still valid.

-For now, the Board of Elections is asking every New Yorker who received the envelopes with the wrong name to contact them via Twitter, email or an 800-number.
+For now, the Board of Elections is asking every New Yorker who received the envelopes with the wrong name to contact them via Twitter, email or 1-866-868-3692.
 A spokesperson told WNBC that the board would “make sure people who received erroneous envelopes receive new ones” before the election.

 For Malhotra, that pledge doesn’t carry much weight.
-Rather than risk another mailing mishap, he said he’s going to cast his ballot in-person at an early voting site.
+Rather than risk another mailing mishap, he said he’s going to cast his ballot in-person at an early-voting site.

 “I’m privileged because I can go in person and make absolutely sure my vote will be counted,” he said.
 “But I know there are so many essential workers who don’t have that privilege.”